-- Expectations: Daniel rides hard – for an expert – but he’s no longer looking to take the risks to bump up to the pro level.
-Former racer; now ride for pure enjoyment.
+- Expectations: Rides hard – for an expert – but he’s no longer looking to take the risks to bump up to the pro level.
+Former racer; now rides for pure enjoyment.

-- Terrain: Redwood forest loam and dust; a few large compressions from jumps and drops; many medium magnitude, high frequency braking bumps, rocks, and roots at high speeds; steep descending grades.
+- Terrain: Redwood forest loam and dust; large compressions from jumps and drops; many medium magnitude, high frequency braking bumps, rocks, and roots at high speeds; steep descending grades.

 - Bike set up: 160mm travel front and rear, 35mm rise bars, flat pedals, and strong wheels.

 Sag is an important first step to setting up your suspension.
 It’s worth noting that a good sag point can be completely ruined by improper tire pressure and compression/rebound damping adjustments.

 - Your bike should compress evenly front and rear.
 One side should not compress quicker or slower than the other.

 - Your bike should rebound evenly front and rear.
 One side should not rebound quicker or slower than the other.

 Here are some quick recommendations: